MycroftAI/documentation/_pages/docker.md

 This documentation assumes the following:

-* You have already installed `Docker` on your machine based on the operating syste you are running.
+* You have already installed `Docker` on your machine based on the operating system you are running.

 ## Getting Started